WitherLzero/HPC_assignment/report/report.typ

 Our stress test results highlight two critical aspects of our implementation's performance limits:

 1. *Memory-Bounded Maximum Problem Size*: The 440,000×440,000 matrix represents the practical upper limit for our implementation on a single Kaya node, consuming 1443GB (approximately 96% of the available 1.5TB memory).
-This confirms our theoretical analysis that predicted a maximum size of approximately 325,000×325,000 when accounting for memory overhead.
-While larger problems might be theoretically computable within the one-hour constraint, memory availability becomes the limiting factor before computation time.
+This confirms our theoretical analysis that predicted a maximum size of approximately 325,000×325,000 when accounting for memory overhead. \ While larger problems might be theoretically computable within the one-hour constraint, memory availability becomes the limiting factor before computation time.
 As shown in Table <tbl:stress-test>, even at this extreme scale, our implementation maintains a consistent processing rate of approximately 85.6 MP/s, indicating robust scaling behavior.

 2. *Kernel Size Performance Impact*: Table <tbl:kernel-impact> demonstrates that kernel size significantly affects processing rates while having minimal impact on memory usage.
 With our largest 440,000×440,000 matrix, the processing rate decreases from 104.9 MP/s with a 3×3 kernel to 66.6 MP/s with a 7×7 kernel.
 This inverse relationship between kernel size and performance follows the expected computational complexity of $O(k^2)$, reflecting the additional arithmetic operations required for larger kernels.
 Importantly, execution time remains under one hour even with larger kernel dimensions, making our implementation practical for real-world convolution tasks with various kernel configurations.

-= Discussion and Future Directions
+= Discussions

 While our implementation achieves high performance for large-scale 2D convolution operations, our stress tests revealed that memory becomes the primary bottleneck when processing extremely large matrices.
 Based on this finding, we propose the following practical improvements for future work: